How to Apply for the Trump Gold Card Visa: Step-by-Step Guide

 | Source of Funds | Must be lawful | Must be lawful |

-The Gold Card was proposed as a premium product with faster processing and potentially more flexibility than the EB-5 route, but these specifics were never codified into regulation.
+The Gold Card is a premium product with faster processing and more flexibility than the EB-5 route.
+Current program details are available at trumpcard.gov.

 Financial Records

-- Source of Funds Documentation: Complete tax returns, bank statements, business records, and other evidence demonstrating how the $5 million was legally obtained
+- Source of Funds Documentation: Complete tax returns, bank statements, business records, and other evidence demonstrating how the gift funds were legally obtained

-- Investment Documentation: Evidence of available capital, liquid assets, and investment capability
+- Gift Fund Documentation: Evidence of available capital, liquid assets, and financial capability to make the required gift

 - Asset Valuation: Professional appraisals of real estate, business interests, and other significant assets